 Changes the allowed use on a parcel (e.g., single family dwelling unit vs. a multiple family dwelling unit); Please view Kitsap County Code Title 17, Chapter 17.410: Allowed Uses for more detailed information about uses allowed in a zone and the permit required to establish that use or.Increase or decrease the setback requirements of where buildings can be placed on a parcel, height restrictions, and number of dwelling units allowed per acre.
 Please view Kitsap County Code Title 17 Chapter 17.420: Density, Dimension, and Design for more detailed information regarding density and design criteria for each zone.

 The process to change the land use or zoning of a property depends on whether it requires a change to the zoning map, land use map, or both.
-Follow the steps below to identify which process may apply to your proposal.

 17.120.010 'Classification of zones' to determine if a rezone will change the Comprehensive Plan land use designation.
-If you have questions, please reach out to Kitsap1 at

 PAST COMPREHENSIVE PLANS